About

 As someone who both writes and teaches – as well as teaches writing and teaching – I know that shaping ideas for an audience, for interactions, requires time working through shitty first drafts*, as Anne Lamott rightly calls this process, for storytelling to take shape.
 The posts here, then, are first attempts to externalise ideas, to perchance connect with other thinkers/readers, and to see about writing my way into something next, something more complex and clear, and to risk sharing bits of the oscillating storytelling on the way.

-(*A post about the shitty first draft concept.
-A pdf version of Lamott’s Shitty First Drafts essay.
-See also a second Lamott essay, Radio Station KFKD.)
+• A pdf version of Lamott’s Shitty First Drafts essay.

-I started this blog as my “digital fieldwork” work/make space while participating in the Teaching Complexity Online Seminar curated by Bonnie Stewart (then a Visiting Fellow, University of Arts, London) and David White (Head of Digital Learning, UAL), with #teachcomUAL reflecting the interactions before, during, after, because of seminar sessions.
+I started this blog as my “digital fieldwork” work/make space while participating in the Teaching Complexity Online Seminar (overview of sessions) curated by Bonnie Stewart (then a Visiting Fellow, University of Arts, London) and David White (Head of Digital Learning, UAL), with #teachcomUAL reflecting the interactions before, during, after, because of seminar sessions.